spring-projects/spring-retry/README.md

 }
 ```

-The callback is executed and, if it fails (by throwing an `Exception`), it is retried
+The callback is tried, and, if it fails (by throwing an `Exception`), it is retried
 until either it is successful or the implementation decides to abort.
 There are a number
 of overloaded `execute` methods in the `RetryOperations` interface, to deal with various
-use cases for recovery when all retry attempts are exhausted and with retry state, which
+use cases for recovery when all retry attempts are exhausted and to deal with retry state, which
 lets clients and implementations store information between calls (more on this later).

 The simplest general purpose implementation of `RetryOperations` is `RetryTemplate`.